webplatform/docs/concepts/protocols/http/index.md

 {{Page_Title}}
 {{Flags
+|State=Not Ready
+|Checked_Out=No
 |High-level issues=Stub, Missing Relevant Sections
-|Checked_Out=No
 }}
 {{Summary_Section|HTTP is an application-layer protocol used for exchanging information on the Web.
 It defines and manages the expectations and interactions with regard the information in between a client and a server.}}
 {{Basic Page}}